quakelive-server-standards/quakelive-server-standards/README.md

 To maintain a server you use `./rcon.sh 127.0.0.1:27960 rconpassword` to start an rcon terminal into one of your running servers.
 Replace the ip address `127.0.0.1` with the one pointing to your Quake Live servers, chose the corresponding port and set the password that you have configured.

-## Configuring your Quake Live severs
+## Configuring your Quake Live servers

 There are two places you need to take into consideration when configuring your Quake Live servers.